felipesllopes/felipesllopes/README.md

 </br>

-## 🧑🏼‍💻 About me:
+## About me:

-👋 Hello!
+Hello!
 I'm 28 years old, from Rio de Janeiro, Brazil.
 I have a degree in Systems Analysis and Development and I am currently studying mobile development.

-💻 I started in the world of programming in 2021, through the Systems Analysis and Development course.
+I started in the world of programming in 2021, through the Systems Analysis and Development course.
 My first programming language was C++, but I was able to acquire more solid knowledge in Java (a language I have a lot of affection for), where I learned object orientation, data structure, etc.

-📱 After some time studying Java and other languages, I discovered the mobile world, which I became interested in and decided to dive into.
+After some time studying Java and other languages, I discovered the mobile world, which I became interested in and decided to dive into.
 So, in 2022, I started my studies in JavaScript so I could develop native applications with React Native.

-🎮📚 I have a passion for learning new things and my interests go beyond coding.
+I have a passion for learning new things and my interests go beyond coding.
 In my free time, I like to play FIFA, World of Tanks, read, watch documentaries and series.

-🌟 Whether it's diving into technology or exploring new hobbies, I'm always eager to expand my knowledge and skills.
+Whether it's diving into technology or exploring new hobbies, I'm always eager to expand my knowledge and skills.

-🙏 Thanks for stopping by my profile!

 <br/>

-## 📞 Contact me <a name="contact"></a>:
+## Contact me <a name="contact"></a>:

 [![WhatsApp-40](https://github.com/felipesllopes/felipesllopes/assets/99768939/d3f13668-9906-4daf-b9f1-c1535129d026)](https://wa.me/5521966731757)
 [![Instagram-40](https://github.com/felipesllopes/felipesllopes/assets/99768939/0c31a346-60c5-4e55-814f-9d0d964a52d3)](https://www.instagram.com/felipesl.dev/)